 For the first two days we walked and took the bus around Georgetown which was cheap.
 But then we ended up renting a Vespa which was the second best idea we had in Malaysia.
 We paid 90 RM (~$30) for 72 hours and spent an additional 6 RM for gas.

 The glorious food of Malaysia captured my heart and stomach the first bite.
 Not only is food cheap but it is tasty!
 I loved trying out Indian, Chinese and Malaysian food.
-We hovered around $20 a day for food.
+We hovered around $20 a day for food and we could have gotten away with much less, but we wanted to try everything.

 I treated myself to dishes I wouldn’t normally order back at home.
 In Little India I had garlic naan, tandoori chicken, chicken masala and mango lassi for 12 RM.
 That is around $4!